vroger11/vroger11.github.io/_posts/2020-01-28-improve-your-bash-navigation.markdown

 ## Alerts

 It is a handy alias to send notification and it is in the default Ubuntu bashrc.
-In order to have this functionality working, you have to install the libnotify library:
+To have this functionality working, you have to install the libnotify library:

 ```bash
 sudo apt install libnotify-bin